Testing Services

 An increasing number of children are admitted to hospital each year as a result of falling from windows and balconies.
 These falls are often in their own home and can result in death or serious injury.
 Children aged from one to five years are most at risk as they are naturally curious but lack the ability to recognise danger.
 Falls occur more often in the warmer months when families leave windows and doors to balconies open both during the day and at night.
 The Building Code of Australia permits a maximum opening of 12.5cm for windows and balustrades (where regulated).
 There are no laws that require window and balustrade openings in older buildings to meet current building standards.
 However, there are things you can do to improve safety.
 If you live in a rented property make sure to get your landlord’s written consent before adding a fixture or making an alteration to your home.
 By law, a landlord cannot unreasonably refuse consent for a tenant to make minor changes, such as installing window safety devices or other security features.

-Window safety Children can fall out of a window which is open more than 12.5cm, even if a flyscreen is fitted.
+Window safety Children can fall out of a window that is open more than 12.5cm, even if a flyscreen is fitted.

-To prevent children falling from your windows, it is recommended that:
+To prevent children from falling from your windows, it is recommended that:

 • where possible, all windows, especially bedroom windows:

-• are not opened more than 12.5cm when located above the ground floor.
+• are not open more than 12.5cm when located above the ground floor.

 • have window latches/locks fitted to stop windows opening more than 12.5cm or guards to protect the opening